Patrick McEnroe: Broadcast career

 McEnroe currently works as a broadcaster for ESPN and a contributor to CNN.
 He previously worked for CBS from 1996 to 2008.
 McEnroe has worked for ESPN since 1995, where his versatility allows him to work play-by-play, as a studio host, or analyst.
 He is regularly paired with his brother John or Darren Cahill.
 Patrick works as the lead play-by-play man for many of ESPN's tennis events.

 Personal life

 On December 19, 1998, McEnroe married singer and actress Melissa Errico.
 They have three daughters, Victoria Penny (born 2006) and twins Juliette Beatrice and Diana Katherine (born 2008).
 They live in Bronxville, New York.

+In 2024, McEnroe recorded public service announcements for the US Open for MTA New York City Transit.
+These announcements have played every year throughout since then.